stan-dev/cmdstanpy/docsrc/users-guide/workflow.rst

 * The :meth:`~CmdStanModel.generate_quantities` method runs Stan's
   `generate_quantities method <https://mc-stan.org/docs/cmdstan-guide/standalone-generate-quantities.html>`_
   which generates additional quantities of interest from a mode.
-Its take an existing sample as input and uses the parameter estimates in the sample to run the Stan program's `generated quantities block <https://mc-stan.org/docs/reference-manual/program-block-generated-quantities.html>`__.
+Its take an existing fit as input and uses the parameter estimates in the fit to run the Stan program's `generated quantities block <https://mc-stan.org/docs/reference-manual/program-block-generated-quantities.html>`__.

   It returns a :class:`CmdStanGQ` object.